btholmes/Notes/UsefulShell.md

 			alias githubrepo="bash githubscript.sh"
  5. source ~/.bashrc ~/.profile; cd (to reload bash in termial)
  6. Then use command githubrepo nameOfRepository
+ 7. Also make sure to put
+  * source ~/.bashrc
+ 	in the bottom of .bash_profile

 # The Ultimate Method for creating a repository and pushing code to it
  * githubrepo "name_for_repo" (Now it's created on github)